 On May 15, the Ukrainian Security Service (SBU) broke into the office of RIA Novosti Ukraine in Kiev.
 Vyshinsky was detained on charges of treason.
-The SBU accuses Vyshinsky of supporting the self-proclaimed Donetsk People's Republic (DPR) and Luhansk People's Republic (LPR) in Ukraine's southeast.
+The SBU accuses Vyshinsky of supporting the self-proclaimed Donetsk People's Republic (DPR) and Lugansk People's Republic (LPR) in Ukraine's southeast.
 Next day, the Ukrainian authorities transferred the journalist from Kiev to Kherson prison.
 On May 17, a court in the Ukrainian city of Kherson has ruled to arrest Kirill Vyshinsky for 60 days.

 People have gathered in front of the Ukrainian embassy in Moscow to express their support to Kirill Vyshinsky.